Skip to main content

 Lessons Learned

-1. Migration requires coalition: Architectural changes need buy-in from leadership and clear communication to affected teams.
+1. Migration needs a coalition: architectural change needs leadership buy-in and clear communication to affected teams.

-3. Don't force migration: Let early adopters prove value.
-Success stories drive organic adoption.
+3. Don't force it: let early adopters prove value—success stories drive organic adoption.

-4. Ownership clarity matters: Clear ownership model eliminated "whose bug is this?" debates.
+4. Ownership clarity matters: a clear ownership model ended the "whose bug is this?" debates.